ay-lab/dcHiC/README.md

 #### Important Note: Be sure names do not include underscores (due to naming conventions in-program)

 The optional "grouping" column can be thought of as an extra layer of organization.
-If you choose to include it, the same HMFA calculation will be run as before although dcHiC will take the average of all replicate PC values under each "grouping" rather than each "name" (combining different cell lines). <a href = "https://www.dropbox.com/sh/2lnsu3wz8j0gfz3/AAAG29_olvkRXuBcU4eFjJiTa?dl=0"> See sample input files here </a>.
+If you choose to include it, the same HMFA calculation will be run as before although dcHiC will take the average of all replicate PC values under each "grouping" rather than each "name" (which then averages different Hi-C profiles). <a href = "https://www.dropbox.com/sh/2lnsu3wz8j0gfz3/AAAG29_olvkRXuBcU4eFjJiTa?dl=0"> See sample input files here </a>.

+### Compartmental Gene Set Enrichment Analysis (cGSEA) Input File

+cGSEA is an optional part of the pipeline that performs GSEA on a pre-ranked list of genes in significant differential compartments.
+To perform cGSEA, first ensure you have Java 11+.
+The input for cGSEA is a file
+- The first line specifies how the data should be ranked: 1 is the -log(10) of the p-adjusted value, 2 is dZsc, and 3 is mahalanobis distance.
+In almost all cases, it should be 1 but <a href = "https://www.dropbox.com/s/dpw2fcyx88un7y4/dcHiC%20Poster%20ISMB%20PPT%20FINAL.pdf?dl=0"> this poster </a> provides specifics.
+- The second line is the path to a gene set GMT file.
+See the tutorial for an example.
+- The third line is the path to a gene position bed for the genome used.
+See <a href = "https://www.dropbox.com/sh/b8arrl7tzl1nzc3/AABV-1kSy93dB32peZ0ocfd4a?dl=0"> here </a> for examples.

 ## Program Arguments